GhostNaix/Golden-Sentry/README.md

 ## Configuration

-Configuration is written in JSON and stored in messages that you can edit at anytime.
+Configuration is written in JSON in a file called `GoldenSentry config.json`.

 ## Conpiling
 1. Create a folder named `Golden Sentry Discord IPS Bot` or whatever you fancy